 There are some organizations and programs in Canada that offer free counselling.
 However free counselling services are not the norm.
 What is more common is to have organizations, clinics and counsellors in private practice offer sliding scale options so that counselling is made more accessible.
 For instance as a private practice counsellor, we offer a sliding scale option and work with clients to find the fee that works for us both.
 If you would like to learn more about free counselling options, low-cost counselling options or sliding scale options please contact me for more information.

 Get depression help in Vancouver from a Registered Clinical Counsellor

 “Shopping around” for a counsellor is normal, and it can take some time to find the right one.
-If you feel a tad bit curious about me or my counselling services, please reach out for a free 15 minutes phone consultation to see if I’m the right fit for you.
+If you feel a tad bit curious about us or our counselling services, please reach out for a free 15 minutes phone consultation.